ga-web-dev-resources/sublime-text-lesson/readme.md

   - select and edit in "column mode"
   - move the selected line up or down
 * Use keyboard shortcuts to save time

+### COMPONENTS
+Installation/Setup
+Lecture
+Codealong

+>In the following lesson students practice some of the powerful editing features of Sublime.
+The main purpose of this lesson is to get students comfortable with the
+Sublime editor, including how to configure it, install plugins, and get *greedy* about discovering faster, more efficient ways of editing files.

 ## Install Brew & Brew Cask